 This project will replace the existing 1960's vintage Central Utility Plant (CUP) Boilers as well as complete the utility tunnel interconnection between the future Supplemental Utility Plant and the existing Central Utility Plant.
 The existing boilers are inefficient and require extensive maintenance to remain operational.
-In addition, CT Department of Energy and Environmental Protection notified the University that the boilers are to be de-commissioned by June 2023 due to non-compliance with more stringent emissions regulations.
+In addition, CT Department of Energy and Environmental Protection notified the University that the boilers are to be de-commissioned by Summer 2023 due to non-compliance with more stringent emissions regulations.
 The new efficient boilers will reduce greenhouse gas emissions by 3.5%-5.25% from current levels.

 The Boiler Plant Equipment Replacement and Utility Tunnel Connection project will be implemented in three phases.
-In Phase I, the University will pre-purchase three factoryfabricated, dual-fuel water-tube boilers.
+In Phase I, the University pre-purchased three factory-fabricated, dual-fuel water-tube boilers.

-In Phase II, the existing boilers will be decommissioned and demolished in preparation for Phase III.
-Also, in phase II, the utility tunnel connection will be completed.
-Work includes extension of the steam, chilled water, and electrical connections from their current locations within the existing "North Utility Tunnel" at the northeast corner of the UTEB building into the CUP.
+In Phase II, the existing boilers were decommissioned and demolished in preparation for Phase III.
+Also, in phase II, the utility tunnel connection was completed.
+Work included extension of the steam, chilled water, and electrical connections from their current locations within the existing "North Utility Tunnel" at the northeast corner of the UTEB building into the CUP.

 Phase III will install the new boilers.
-Construction began in Summer 2020 with anticipated completion in 2023.
+Construction began in Summer 2020 with anticipated completion in Summer 2023.